jankrajnc/3_carpool_website/QUESTIONS.md

 ### Question pool

+- So usually we get data into some page by parsing the URL arguments and then calling the database.
+But in cases where we need some additional data, how to we move it from one page to another?
+Do you use cookies or session storage or local storage?
+Is there some correct way of handling these storage types, like how long they're valid and when they're deleted?

 - In regards to CSS, how do you learn this well or get used to it as a programmer, who doesn't use it much?
 I'm guessing this is a things that most developers don't deal with often?

 - How do you keep all this knowledge that you accumulate through the years, especially as you don't touch it for several months or years?
 I think I forgot a decent amount of things due to time.